 One path would engulf me, but the other path I could engulf.
 It would not be easy, I would need to 'go in' with all or nothing.
+As a father, I wanted to set a good example.
 The alternative seemed like death to me, so I started the climb.

 I chose all.

 On 1 Jan 2013, I hit 'play' for the first time and have not looked back since.
 In 2013, I did P90X, P90X again, P90X2, and the Body Beast.
 Now I'm doing P90X3.
 I did not anticipate achieving what I have, not even close.
 My life is so much more fulfilling that I cannot even begin to describe it.